stephentetley/csv-trim/README.md

-# csv-trim
+# dyna-csv

-Tiny project to trim whitespace in csv files.
+A small project to work dynamically with CSV files.